Goblin market, Arthur Rackham

 Come buy, come buy.”

 Goblin market, Christina Rossetti.

-Faery was imagined in many respects as mirroring human society: brownies undertook house work, farm labour and other domestic chores like sewing, whilst the ‘trooping fairies’ and pixies had their own king and queen, a royal court, dances and hunts.
+Faery was imagined in many respects as mirroring human society: brownies undertook house work, farm labour and other domestic chores like spinning and sewing, whilst the ‘trooping fairies’ and pixies had their own king and queen, a royal court, dances and hunts.
 These parallels extended to frequenting fairs and markets.

 On one hand, this mirroring of human commerce seems incongruous: one notorious fairy trait was to steal human food products (or, at least) the nourishment within them.
 In his Secret commonwealth Robert Kirk described how the fairies fed on “the Foyson or substance of Corns and Liquors or corn itself that grows on the Surface of the Earth” (s.2).
 As a result, he said, “When we have plenty, they have Scarcity at their Homes” meaning that “We then … do labour for that abstruse People, as weill as for ourselves” (s.3).
 Milk from which the goodness has been extracted floats like a cork on water, he alleged.

 The fairies stole these products by a variety of methods:

 - in a hazel switch (for milk);